Going back to the Fifties with 5 British Movies…

 Korchinsky finds out Anya has also moved on in love with a married man, so he goes to her new place.
 By coincidence, Gillie also lives there.
 She witnesses the pair fight through Anya’s letterbox, still watching as Korchinsky murders Anya.
 Then he hides the gun.
 Gillie takes the gun and lies about where she got it.

 This leads to a Hayley Mills character in league with a charming wanted man for the first (and not the last time) in her film career.
 Despite her famous actor father John Mills in the cast as a police superintendent, Hayley in her debut outshines him with her sweet, natural and convincing acting style.
 She has an excellent screen rapport with Buchholz and this always evident in their scenes together.
 Her scenes with her father, just as wonderful.

 So that’s just a few of my favourite films.
 But if you a newbie to my wee blog and in the mood for an American film from the fifties just take a wee look HERE, HERE or HERE. just take a chance and you never know your luck.
 With this lucky dip, you might just some great new discoveries.

 This post was added to Classic Film and TV Cafe’s blogathon.
-Other films with this cast include Doctor Who (Dinah Sheridan) and The Slipper and the Rose: The Story of Cinderella (Kenneth More).
+Other films with this cast include The Slipper and the Rose: The Story of Cinderella with Kenneth More.
 Kenneth Connor in Carry on England and Kenneth Williams in Carry on Behind.
-John Mills in Murder with Mirrors and Megs Jenkins in Oliver and The Innocents.
+John Mills in Murder with Mirrors and The Wrong Box.
+Megs Jenkins stars in The Innocents.
 Dirk Bogarde in I Could Go On Singing and James Robertson Justice in Chitty Chitty Bang Bang.
 Herbert Lom in Asylum, The Man from UNCLE and The Picture of Dorian Gray.
-Hayley Mills stars in 6 Flicks from the Swinging Sixties, Appointment with Death and Deadly Strangers.
+Hayley Mills stars in Appointment with Death and Deadly Strangers.